Next-gen Range Rover Evoque EV (2025) to feature the EMA platform [Update]

 Flat floor & 800V capability

-The EMA platform will feature a flat floor that maximizes cabin space and come with in-house developed electric drive units (EDUs) that deliver 92% efficiency.
-The EDUs will be 800V capable and also the most torque dense in the class.
+EMA vehicles will feature a flat floor that maximizes cabin space and come with in-house developed electric drive units (EDUs) that deliver 92% efficiency.
+The EDUs will be 800V capable and also the most torque-dense in the class.
 JLR estimates their energy efficiency to be 4-4.5 miles/kWh, which would improve greatly on the I-Pace’s energy efficiency ratings.
 For reference, the I-Pace has an energy efficiency rating of 35.4-40.5 kWh/100 miles (2.4-2.8 miles/kWh) in both EV320 and EV400 variants, as per Europe’s WLTP.
-Expect the electric Evoque to offer plenty of space, with short wait times at the charging station, and competitive range figures.

 Full electrification benefits